phalpern/WG21-halpern/noop_constructor_destructor.md

 =======

-It should be obvious to anybody reading this paper that both the no-op constructor and no-op destructor are both extremely dangerous operations.
+It should be obvious to anybody reading this paper that both the no-op constructor and no-op destructor are extremely dangerous operations.
 One could easily write code that uses an object that has not been initialized or which has already been destroyed.
 If the no-op destructor is used on a variable with static or automatic lifetime, the real destructor will still be